IPGeolocation/ipgeolocation-database-reader/README.md

       - If set to `true`, the database reader will download the latest database as soon as it is available and will restart to load the latest database in-memory.
       - If set to `false`, the database reader will not check for the updated database for you.
 You can send a POST request to `/database/update` endpoint to fetch and update the database in-memory if an update is available.
 For example, here is a cURL request: `curl --location --request POST 'http://address-to-api:8080/database/update'`
       - It's default value is `true` and can be skipped from configuration.
-- Run the WAR file
+- Run the WAR file (if you placed config file at default path `~/conf/ipgeolocation`)
     ```bash
-    java -jar -Xms6G -Xmx10G /path/to/ipgeolocation-database-reader-1.0.6.war
+    java -jar -Xms6G -Xmx10G /path/to/ipgeolocation-database-reader-2.0.0.war
     ```
-    Note: Use -Xms<ram_size1> flag to set the minimum RAM and -Xmx<ram_size2> to set the maximum RAM to be allocated to execute the 'ipgeolocation-database-reader-1.0.6.war' application.
+    Note: Use -Xms<ram_size1> flag to set the minimum RAM and -Xmx<ram_size2> to set the maximum RAM to be allocated to execute the 'ipgeolocation-database-reader-2.0.0.war' application.
     Note: ram_size1 is the minimum RAM, and ram_size2 is the maximum RAM allocated to the application.
     Note: You can deploy the WAR file in an embedded container like Apache Tomcat as well.